brenthuisman/par2cmdline-turbo.py/README.md

     $ TURBO_PLATFORM=linux-x64 pip wheel ./par2cmdline-turbo.py

-Supported platforms: linux-amd64, linux-arm64, linux-armhf, macos-arm64, macos-x64, win-arm64, win-x64, win-x86.
+Supported platforms: linux-amd64, linux-arm64, linux-armhf, macos-arm64, macos-amd64, win-arm64, win-amd64.
 You can use `generate-wheels.sh` to generate them all.

 ## Usage

 After install, `par2` should be in your path and usable as upstream `par2cmdline`.
 See [their usage documentation](https://github.com/Parchive/par2cmdline?tab=readme-ov-file#using-par2cmdline).

-## Dependencies

-At build-time, you need `7z[.exe]` in your `PATH` when you are building Windows wheels.

 ## Credits